DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/word2vector/cbow.md

 Efficiency improvement techniques, hierarchical softmax and negative sampling, are proposed in \[2\].

-The detailed derivations are provided in \[3\].
+The detailed derivations are provided in \[0\].

-An interacitve demo is available at \[4\].
+An interacitve demo is available at \[3\].

 \[0\]

-X. Rong, "word2vec parameter learning explained," arXiv:1411.2738v4, June 2016.
+X. Rong, word2vec parameter learning explained, arXiv:1411.2738, 2014.

 \[1\]